 Sarepta’s 6 development programs focus on: sarcoglycanopathies (LGMD 2C, LGMD 2D, LGMD 2E), dysferlin (LGMD 2B), anoctomin 5 (LGMD 2L), and calpain-3 (LGMD 2A).

-The programs for LGMD subtypes 2E, 2D, 2C, 2B, 2L are being developed under the guidance of Louise Rodino-Klapac, PhD, Sarepta’s Senior Vice President, Gene Therapy (formerly of Nationwide Children’s Hospital).
+The programs for LGMD subtypes 2A, 2E, 2D, 2C, 2B, 2L are being advanced under the guidance of Louise Rodino-Klapac, PhD, Sarepta’s Executive Vice President and Chief Scientific Officer.

 You may see variants of LGMD subtype names, as there are several systems in use.
 Historically, the numerals “1” and “2” have been used to designate the inheritance pattern, followed by a letter indicating the subtypes’ order of discovery.
 More recently, an alternate system uses the letter “D” for some type-1 dominant inheritance variants, and the letter “R” for some type-2 recessive inheritance variants, plus a number for the order of discovery.